Day |

 Return to Airport

-We took a train from Helsinki Central Station and reached airport at 2220 hrs.
-I took the help of a person from Ethiopia to call our airport hotel, we will come around 10-20 minutes late.
-Our dinner was latest to be served at 2200 hours.
+We took a train from Helsinki Central Station and reached the airport at 10:20 PM.
+On the way, a kind individual from Ethiopia helped us by calling our airport hotel to inform them that we would be arriving 10–20 minutes late.
+Thankfully, the hotel staff accommodated us, even though dinner service was scheduled to end at 10:00 PM.

-Ferry Tickets: Tickets for the Suomenlinna ferry can be
+- Ferry Tickets: Tickets for the Suomenlinna ferry are available at the terminal or through the HSL app.

-near Helsinki Central Station before heading back to the airport.
+- Dining Options: If you're on budget, grab a quick meal at Market Square or near Helsinki Central Station before heading to the airport.

 6.10.24